 The most severe complication occurs from hypovolemic shock from hemorrhage.
 Tissue hypoxia can occur, resulting in end-organ damage, including a heart attack, heart failure, renal failure, acute hypoxic respiratory failure, or other end-organ damage.

-Interdisciplinary care in acute anemia results in improved outcomes.
+interprofessional care in acute anemia results in improved outcomes.
 Education should focus on compliance with any medications (such as iron, steroids, etc.), avoiding triggers (such as alcohol, NSAID use) and a solid understanding of what caused the anemia and how best to avoid another episode.
 The prognosis of acute anemia largely depends on the etiology and is highly variable — rapid stabilization and treatment results in a better prognosis.

 |||Vieth JT,Lane DR, Anemia.
 Hematology/oncology clinics of North America.
 2017 Dec; [PubMed PMID: 29078923]|

 |||Cappellini MD,Motta I, Anemia in Clinical Practice-Definition and Classification: Does Hemoglobin Change With Aging?
 Seminars in hematology.
 2015 Oct; [PubMed PMID: 26404438]|